ptrutnau/Cyclistic_Case_Study/README.md

 After sharing the insights of the different riding behavior between member and casual riders, my recommendations to target casual riders would be the following:

-1. Introducing memberships which are more appealing to casual riders for the summer months
+1. Introducing memberships which are more appealing to casual riders for the summer months.
 2. Offer seasonal or weekend-only memeberships.
-3. Offer discounts for longer rides.
+3. In the membership also offer discounts for longer rides.